CQ DX Marathon

 United Kingdom: Great Britain plus Northern Ireland, Isle of Wight, Guernsey and Jersey

-Q,.
-Can a club that has a licensed station enter the DX Marathon with that call and be qualified to compete in the Club Competition?
+Q: Can a club that has a licensed station enter the DX Marathon with that call and be qualified to compete in the Club Competition?

-A. This is a little bit of a tricky question.
-The DX Marathon Program rules do not allow for multiple station locations to comingle their scores and submit under a single call.
-Therefore, if the members of a club operte a club station, and the trustee can verify that the submission was 100% made from the club station, that club station can enter not as a club but as a regular submission.
 We do not have and cannot score a club submission for a club score.
 Instead, that club score would be scored just as if it were a single individual, and a single station.
 The club affiliation associated with the score would revert back to the club, and that is how the club would enter.
 Any operator who operated the club station, could not use any contacts made as part of their own personal submission.
 By doing this, it would violate the rule of multiple stations being combined to make a single submission.
 The best way to enter the club competition, is for each club member to operate their own station, and refer in the submission form their club affilication.
 We then aggregate all the partipants into a club score.